ACTIONr-HZN2021/ACTIONr-HZN2021/README.md

 diverse set of DEC measures directed towards the scientific community, potential stakeholders, and local communities.
 - 🖥️ This github profile is a part of the ACTIONr educational/scientific platform, where we provide technical or theoretical educational and/or scientific material, produced through the training and technology transfer activities of the project, as well as links to other relevant platforms and material.
 In this profile, you can find repositories with coding scripts and tutorials developed by members and affiliates of the project, that can help you tackle data analysis for many experimental pipelines relative to ammonia oxidisers and nitrification inhibitors
+- 💻 You are welcome to visit our [WEBSITE](https://www.actionr.eu/) and read more about the ACTIONr project!
-- 📫 You can always reach us by email at actionr@uth.gr
+- 📧 You can always reach us by email at actionr@uth.gr
-- 😄 Try also our [FACEBOOK](https://www.facebook.com/ACTIONr.uth), [TWITTER/X](https://twitter.com/ACTIONr_), [INSTAGRAM](https://www.instagram.com/actionr_/) and [LINKEDIN](https://www.linkedin.com/company/actionr-university-of-thessaly-universit%C3%A4t-wien-%C3%A9cole-centrale-de-lyon/posts/?feedView=all) accounts, where we post frequent updates and newsletters
+- 😄 Check out also our [FACEBOOK](https://www.facebook.com/ACTIONr.uth), [TWITTER/X](https://twitter.com/ACTIONr_), [INSTAGRAM](https://www.instagram.com/actionr_/) and [LINKEDIN](https://www.linkedin.com/company/actionr-university-of-thessaly-universit%C3%A4t-wien-%C3%A9cole-centrale-de-lyon/posts/?feedView=all) accounts, where we post frequent updates and newsletters

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This project has received funding from the European Union’s Horizon 2021-2027 research and innovation programme under grant agreement No 101079299.